AnnieCannons/backend-SQL-cheatsheet/README.md

     ```

     - This command will open up a lightweight text editor called LESS, which is an application that lives within the terminal.
     - To exit LESS and go back to the command line, press the `q` key on your keyboard.
+You may have to press `q` multiple times.

 ## 3. Build a new feature in your `new-feature` branch